 The city’s oldest neighborhoods and arguably the most picturesque.
 Winding alleys meet with secret courtyards and hidden cafes in the most charming manner.
 You can get lost for hours roaming the calçadas (the Portuguese name for the tiled sidewalks) and while doing so you’re bound to stumble upon historic ruins, insane lookouts, and the most charming array of homes.
 Although it’s a bit east of the downtown area, it’s a great place to stay and there are tons of amazing Airbnb’s or boutique hotels to choose from.

-Must-see places in Alfama & Graça:
+Points of interest in Alfama & Graça:

 - Castelo de São Jorge – beautiful old castle that sits on the top of the hill in Alfama.
 It costs something like 10euros to enter but the views are insane.
 Maybe go early to avoid the crowds, later in the day you can end up having to wait for up to an hour to enter